 - Regulators don’t understand this model in some states.

 - Scalability: you’d have to hire another advisor to take on clients after you get to a certain number of clients.
 Panko has capacity to properly serve 50 clients.

 Here is a list of the flat fee financial advisors that I have heard of.
 Now, it’s getting late and my eyelids are starting to droop, so I didn’t confirm by ADV for all the people on this list to see if they are pure, flat fee advisors (meeting the definition articulated prior in this blog) or if they give clients the option to pay an AUM fee or a flat fee (the latter not being the definition of flat fee advisor in its purest form).

 This list may change; there is no guarantee these advisors will always charge a flat fee in the future.
 And lastly, by no means would I claim this list to be comprehensive – it’s likely there are flat fee financial advisors I left off inadvertently.
-But if you know anyone that I should add, contact me and let me know!
+But if you know anyone that I should add or if you have any questions about this list, contact me and let me know!

 By the way, in no way does this serve as a recommendation to do business with any of these people listed below.
 Please conduct your own diligence.
 I did cursory research but did not verify by their ADV in all cases.

 Freedom Found Financial